bingson/WinGolems/Readme.md

-See [Tutorial Template Overview](#tutorial-overview) for a more complete list of template shortcuts and Command Box features.
+See [Tutorial Template](#tutorial-overview) for a more complete list of template shortcuts and Command Box features.

 WinGolems is under constant development.
 I created this repository to give back to the AHK community, as over a 1/3 of WinGolems' code base comes from code adapted from AHK forums and stack overflow posts.
 It is my hope that others might find this repository useful enough to want to invest some time into improving WinGolems by pushing contributions back through git.